 English 180: Advanced speaking for international teaching assistants

 International teaching assistants (ITAs) are placed in ENGL 180 based on their results on the Oral English Certification Test (OECT).
-ENGL 180 courses can only be added to students' schedules by completing an add slip in 1137 Pearson Hall in person and then submitting the add slip to the Enrollment Services Center, Room 10 (campus map).
+ENGL 180 courses can only be added to students' schedules through email communication with Lily Compton.
 Students CANNOT enroll in ENGL 180 via AccessPlus.

 |Course Section||Time & Place||Instructor|